isomerpages/govtech-gobusiness-main/_covid-faqs/4a-returning-workplace.md

       content:  |
         Employers must put in place Safe Management Measures before resuming workplace activities, in order to provide a safe working environment and prevent transmission at the workplace.

-        Employers should ensure that employees whose functions can be done remotely (eg: by telecommuting) continue to do so.
+        Employers should ensure that employees whose functions can be done remotely (eg. by telecommuting) continue to do so.
 All employers and employees must also adhere to the Safe Management Measures at all times.

         If telecommuting is not possible, employers should split their employees into teams.
 There should be no cross-deployment/interaction between employees in different teams or worksites, even outside of work.
     - title: Would having split team arrangements with employees working from two or more different workplaces or worksites count as fulfilling the requirements to work from home for at least half of employees’ working time?